Evacuated Tube Versus Flat Plate Solar Hot Water Panels – Who Has The Upper Hand?

 Hospitals, Nursing Homes

-It certainly helps to be working with a solar professional who understands the differences between collectors and is not just trying to promote one over the other to make the sale.
-So, when it comes to choosing between evacuated tube and flat plate solar hot water collectors, the most critical factor is the temperature at which they need to operate for a given application.
+It certainly helps to work with a solar professional who understands the differences between collectors and is not just trying to promote one over the other to make a sale.

 If you’re looking for some assistance with a specific solar hot water project, let me know what I can do to help.